 Our freedom to thrive depends on having a consistent set of vital conditions, such as clean air, fair pay, humane housing, early education, routine health care, and other pragmatic necessities.
 Personal experiences may rise and fall from birth to death.
 However, vital conditions persist over generations.

-Our single best measure of well-being is Cantril’s Ladder.
+Our single best measure of thriving, struggling, and suffering is Cantril’s Ladder.
 This simple two question scale asks people to rate their well-being on a ladder from 0 (worst possible life) to 10 (best possible life), both now and in five years.
 When combined, those ratings reveal who feels they are thriving, struggling, or suffering.

 This measure is routinely tracked both across the US and around the world by groups such as Gallup, the Organization for Economic Cooperation and Development, and the World Happiness Report, which enables standardized comparisons over time and geography.
 Gallup alone has polled more than 3 million people over the last decade.